haddonm/hplot/README.md

 ## Development

+- 2023-01-18 hplot 0.0.4 Added median to output stats from addnorm, modified categoryplot and plotxyy

 - 2022-09-05 hplot 0.0.3 Added RGB, which is a wrapper for using rgb with numbered or named colours and a maxColorValue=255.

 - 2022-09-04 hplot 0.0.2 Added makepolygon, which simplifies the
   generation of the input data for a polygon.